-We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless we provide you with advance notice and you then give your permission.
-Please note though that this does not apply to website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
-We may also release information when we believe that doing that is appropriate to comply with the law, to enforce our site policies, or to protect your, our or others’ rights, property or safety.
+We do not sell, trade, or otherwise transfer your Personally Identifiable Information to outside parties unless we provide you with advance notice and you then give your permission.
+Please note though that “outside parties” does not apply to website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
+We may also release information when we believe that doing so is appropriate to comply with the law, to enforce our site policies, or to protect your, our or others’ rights, property or safety.

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.
-By this, we mean statistics about members that does not identify any members personally.
+By this, we mean statistics about members that do not identify any members personally.

 We do not include or offer third-party products or services on our website.

 This website complies with CalOPPA a law in California, USA that requires commercial websites and online services to post a privacy notice.
 More information at: http://consumercal.org/california-online-privacy-protection-act-caloppa/#sthash.0FdRbT51.dpf